The Transalpine Adventure Part 2 – Mountain-Biking from Passo Stelvio to Lago di Garda

 The Sixth Day

 After riding through the Hotels complexes next to the Stelvio Ski Lift, and past the still closed souvenir shops we had to best a very short uphill.
 From the highest point of the pass road, we had to carry our bikes uphill towards the Dreisprachenspitze, literally the "Mountain of Three Languages".
-It is named for the border between Switzerland, as well as the two Italien regions of Lombardia and South Tyrol intersecting at that point.
+It is named for the border between Switzerland and the two Italien regions of Lombardia and South Tyrol intersecting at that point.
 Here there is a little refuge close to the mountain top, as well as the start of the Goldseeweg.
 Also by turning around here, we had an absolutely stunning view all over the glacier behind us, as well as the Ortler Mountain Range.

 From here on out we started our descent on one of the best trails I have ever ridden to this day.
 The Goldseeweg flows along the mountainside like a river.
 Especially in the beginning, the whole thing is much broader than your typical alpine trail, allowing a little more room to manoeuvre.
 It also did not get to steep for at least the first section, allowing us to practically surf along the mountainside.
 We only stopped on one or two occasions, when we had short snowfields, nested in particular shady areas of the mountain, covering the trail.
-In these instances, we had to carry our bikes a few meters, but it all just added to the experience of the track.
+In these instances, we had to carry our bikes a few meters, but it all just added to the track's experience.

 Now there was one thing about the trail you should know.
 The whole thing is actually completely counter to our general direction.
 In fact, descending the follow-up trails after the Goldseeweg would lead us into Prad am Stilfser Joch, where we had started the whole ascent just the day prior.
 We had planned for this.
 Because we did not want to miss this awesome trail, we had the brilliant idea to cycle back up the Stelvio a second time and spent another night at the top.
 But after cycling up the mountain just the day prior and with five days of heavy climbing already in our legs, we realised that it would be impossible for us to ascent the Stelvio a second time.
 Especially if we wanted to walk away still strong enough to complete the rest of our tour.
 So the evening prior we had ordered a bike taxi to drive us up the mountain to our hotel.
 These bike-taxis are surprisingly affordable (We paid 30 € per person, it would be cheaper if you are more than two), and are best pre-ordered the day prior.